AdeHumble/BharatInternship-SMS-EMAIL-Classification/README.md

 - Compare evaluation metrics among models.
 - Serialize the selected model for future use.

+### 6. Model Deployment

+...

+## Running the PyCharm Code

+For users who prefer working with PyCharm, the project includes Python scripts developed using the PyCharm IDE.
+Follow the steps below to run the code:

+1. Open the PyCharm IDE.
+2. Load the project into PyCharm.
+3. Navigate to the Python script (`your_pycharm_script.py`) that contains the main code.
+4. Execute the script to run the SMS/Email Spam Classifier.

+Note: Ensure that you have the necessary Python dependencies installed using the provided `requirements.txt` file.

+## Directory Structure

+- `/data`: Contains the dataset used for training the model.
+- `/notebooks`: Jupyter notebooks for data exploration and model development.
+- `/scripts`: Python scripts for the final implementation of the SMS/Email Spam Classifier.
+- `/streamlit`: Streamlit web application code.
+- `/images`: Image files used in the README or other documentation.

 ## Running the Streamlit App

 To run the Streamlit app, execute the provided Python script: